-- 11.21 The Licensing Authority will take account of any guidance issued by the Gambling Commission regarding where gaming machines may be located on tracks and any special considerations that should apply in relation, for example, to supervision of the machines and preventing children from playing them. - 11.22 Where the applicant holds a pool betting operating licence and is going to use his entitlement of four gaming machines, if these machines are above category D, the applicant must demonstrate that they will be located in areas from which children are excluded.
-Children and young persons are not prohibited from playing category D gaming machines on a track. - 11.23 The Licensing Authority will consider restricting the number and location of betting machines in respect of applications for track premises licences. - 11.24 When considering the number, nature and circumstances of betting machines an operator wants to offer, the Licensing Authority will take into account: - the size of the premises - the ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people - 11.25 It is a mandatory condition of premises licences that clear and accessible information about the terms on which a bet may be placed must be displayed at betting premises, including tracks.
-This requirement could be met by printing the rules in the race-card or making them available in leaflet form from the main track office. - 11.26 Applications must be made in accordance with the Gambling Act 2005 (Premises Licences and Provisional Statements) Regulations 2007. - 11.27 The Licensing Authority will require detailed plans for the racetrack itself and the area that will be used for temporary "on-course" betting facilities (often known as the "betting ring").
+- 11.22 The Licensing Authority will take account of any guidance issued by the Gambling Commission regarding where gaming machines may be located on tracks and any special considerations that should apply in relation, for example, to supervision of the machines and preventing children from playing them. - 11.23 Where the applicant holds a pool betting operating licence and is going to use his entitlement of four gaming machines, if these machines are above category D, the applicant must demonstrate that they will be located in areas from which children are excluded.
+Children and young persons are not prohibited from playing category D gaming machines on a track. - 11.24 The Licensing Authority will consider restricting the number and location of betting machines in respect of applications for track premises licences. - 11.25 When considering the number, nature and circumstances of betting machines an operator wants to offer, the Licensing Authority will take into account: - the size of the premises - the ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people - 11.26 It is a mandatory condition of premises licences that clear and accessible information about the terms on which a bet may be placed must be displayed at betting premises, including tracks.
+This requirement could be met by printing the rules in the race-card or making them available in leaflet form from the main track office. - 11.27 Applications must be made in accordance with the Gambling Act 2005 (Premises Licences and Provisional Statements) Regulations 2007. - 11.28 The Licensing Authority will require detailed plans for the racetrack itself and the area that will be used for temporary "on-course" betting facilities (often known as the "betting ring").
 In the case of dog tracks and horse racecourses, the plans should also show fixed and mobile pool betting facilities operated by the Tote or track operator, as well as any other proposed gambling facilities.
-Plans should make clear what is being sought for authorisation under the track betting premises licence and what, if any, other areas are to be subject to a separate application for a different type of premises licence. - 11.28 The Licensing Authority will normally require all self-contained premises operated by off-course betting operators to be the subject of separate premises licences to ensure that there is clarity between the respective responsibilities of the track operator and the off-course betting operator running a self-contained unit on the premises.
+Plans should make clear what is being sought for authorisation under the track betting premises licence and what, if any, other areas are to be subject to a separate application for a different type of premises licence.